DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />

 #### Adults & Teens
-Borrow a [general iPad](/catalog/work/89368 "General iPad") from the Help Desk on the Lower Level.
+Borrow a [general iPad](/catalog/work/89368 "General iPad") from the Help Desk on the Second Level.

 </div>
 </div>